 In the end, it comes down to a matter of preference.
 PVA requires more careful storage than HIPS, but is water soluble.
 HIPS is easily stored, but requires a chemical solvent to remove.
 If you don’t mind taking the steps to protect PVA in storage then it probably provides an easier soluble support solution than HIPS.

-Like all 3d printing materials, knowing the traits of your specific material will make your print as successful as possible.
+Like all 3d printing materials, knowing the specific PVA filament properties will make your print as successful as possible.
 First, you want to keep your fan speed a bit on the low side since PVA can be fragile while extruding.

 Next, set the temperature of your bed to between 60C and 90C, maybe a tad hotter for the first few passes.
 This will help with adhesion.
 We also recommend a printing temperature of between 180C and 190C, depending on your extruder.